ProfilePic

 2. Reduce your interest paid

-By refinancing to a shorter loan term, you will pay off your home sooner than you would with your current mortgage.
-That could set you up for financial success down the road and you could save significantly on interest by paying off your loan balance sooner so you pay less interest over the term of the loan.
+Refinancing to a shorter loan term will pay off your home sooner than you would with your current mortgage.
+That could set you up for financial success and save significantly on interest by paying off your loan balance sooner so you pay less interest over the loan term.

 3. Pay off your mortgage faster